Police Excessive Force, False Arrest, and Self-Defense Expert Witness

 Greg began his career as a Distinguished Military Graduate of the U.S. Army Officer Candidate School at Fort Benning, Georgia.
 He then served as a commissioned officer of infantry soldiers.
 He later became a police officer with the cities Atlanta and La Grange, Georgia.
 In Atlanta he served as a Zone 3 police patrolman.
 In La Grange he served as a senior police officer (Corporal), SWAT Team member, juvenile court investigator, and school resource officer.
 Duty related injuries and two major surgeries prematurely ended his law enforcement career.

 The origins of Greg’s expert witness casework can be traced to his service as an International Police Trainer in Iraq and Afghanistan.
 The U.S. Department of Justice and U.S. Department of Defense has twice designated him a Subject Matter Expert in police practices and procedures.
 He has twice deployed to active war zones in Iraq and Afghanistan and served with NATO forces as an International Police Trainer.
 During these deployments, Greg helped train Iraqi and Afghan national police officers in Baghdad and Kabul for over two years.
-His experience as police officer, college professor, private investigator, and international police trainer affords Greg the moral authority and ability to explain complex concepts and issues to jurors in a manner they can easily understand.
+His experience as police officer, college professor, private investigator, and international police trainer affords Greg the ability to explain complex concepts and issues to jurors in a manner they can easily understand.

 An evolving demand for expert witnesses by civil rights and criminal defense attorneys prompted Greg to recently expand his agency practice.
 He now partners with colleagues nationwide in a number of related fields, to include: